 Shawnee Mission Medical Center (SMMC) was the first hospital in a five-state area to begin using the da Vinci® surgical robot in 2002.
 The da Vinci is used for a variety of procedures at SMH including urology, reproductive endocrinology, pelvic floor reconstructions oftentimes to treat issues such as incontinence or prolapse, as well as benign and cancerous surgeries, including gynecologic, colorectal, thoracic and general surgeries.

 Surgeons are able to operate the da Vinci from a computer that controls a surgical arm unit.
 The magnification of the camera is 10 times higher than what can be seen by the human eye.

 The surgical robot uses a minimally invasive technique, which entails smaller incisions and less tissue damage compared to traditional surgery.
 Surgeons are able to perform major surgeries through dime-sized incisions.
 As a result, patients can return to their normal activities in one to two weeks and are at lower risk of developing infection.

-At SMMC, our number one goal is to ensure you stay healthy.
+At SMH, our number one goal is to ensure you stay healthy.
 Whether your passion is cycling, walking the dog or hanging out with family, we will help you to meet your wellness goals so that you can return to a normal routine as quickly as possible following robotic surgery.

-If you are interested in learning more about our surgical robotics program, or to be connected with our Robotics Services Coordinator, please call the ASK-A-NURSE Resource Center at 913-676-7777.
+If you are interested in learning more about SMH's Surgical Robotics Program, please call the ASK-A-NURSE Resource Center at 913-676-7777.